 - Substitute regular dahi with unflavoured greek yoghurt

 Given that a 100g of boiled chickpeas provides roughly 9g of protein, chickpeas have a fairly high protein level.
-By producing cholecystokinin, a hormone that suppresses hunger, it aids in enhancing feelings of satiety.
+By producing cholecystokinin, a hormone that suppresses hunger, it aids in enhancing feelings of satiety or feeling full.

 - Chana sabzi